fbpx

 If you stand accused of a DUI or refusal or want information about expungement in Rhode Island, contact Petrarca Law for guidance.

-As experienced Rhode Island DUI attorneys, we fight aggressively for our client’s rights both inside and outside the courtroom.
+As experienced Providence DUI Lawyers, we fight aggressively for our client’s rights both inside and outside the courtroom.
 With a combined 40 years of experience, we’ve defended against a variety of charges, such as DUIs, refusals, and more.
 Before you admit to an offense, contact an attorney who knows Rhode Island DUI laws inside and out.

 Call our office today for a free consultation.